benc-uk/touchmidi-old/README.md

 ```bash
 midinrpn="channel, msb, lsb"
 ```
 Note.
 Unlike the mididcc action, where a max of 127 is assumed you should supply the max value as described above.
-As per the MIDI spec NRPN messsages can send values greater than 127.
-If the max parameter is set to greater than 127, then the value will sent as a 14-bit MSB/LSB pair
+As per the MIDI spec NRPN messsages can send values greater than 127, if the max parameter is set to greater than 127, then the value will sent as a 14-bit MSB/LSB pair

 The value sent with the NRPN message is dependant on the widget type:
  * *`slider`* & *`encoder`*: Value sent is dynamic based the current value of the widget.
 The message is sent when the user changes the value via the mouse or touch action.
  * *`xypad`*: Sends two values based on the X, Y position of the crosshair on the pad.
-You **must** provide two actions seperated by a pipe, the first is mapped to X and the second Y. e.g. `midinrpn="1, 2, 68, 200|1, 2, 55, 200"` the X position on the pad will be sent as CC 71 and the Y position sent as CC 74.
+You **must** provide two actions seperated by a pipe, the first is mapped to X and the second Y. e.g. `midinrpn="1, 2, 68|1, 2, 55"` the X position on the pad will be sent as NRPN 2:68 and the Y position sent as 2:55.
+NOTE.
+The min and max values are common for both the X and Y axises